Matt0550/Eurostreaming-telegramBot/README.md

 ## TO-DO
 - [ ] Notifications for new episodes
 - [ ] Categories
-- [ ] Docker support
+- [x] Docker support

 ## Public instance of the Bot
-At the moment, I can't provide a public instance of the bot because scraping is not a good practice and it's not allowed by the Eurostreaming website.
-I don't want to get in trouble with them, so I can't provide a public instance of the bot.
-Sorry for the inconvenience.
+**Currently, I’m unable to provide a public instance of the bot because web scraping is not permitted by the Eurostreaming website and is considered unethical.
+To avoid any potential issues or conflicts, I’ve decided not to make the bot publicly accessible.
+I apologize for any inconvenience this may cause and appreciate your understanding.**

 ## Environment Variables
 | Variable | Description | Default |